termermc/vertx-web-validator-kotlin/README.md

 It's very simple and does not require any special routing.
 It is safe to use in normal routes and middleware.

-# Creating your own validators
+# Creating Your Own Validators

 There are many built-in validators that handle numbers, strings, emails, dates, and JSON, but you are also free to create your own validators for your own specific use-cases.
 This is trivial to do, because all validators implement the ParamValidator interface, which at its most basic level validates a string and sends a status back, optionally parsing the provided string into another type of value.